iPad 6 Wi-Fi Left Antenna Replacement

 Step 38

-- Grab that spudger or your trusty fingernail and gently lift those two digitizer cable connectors straight up from their cozy sockets.
-They're ready to come out!
+- Grab the flat end of a spudger or your trusty fingernail, and gently lift those two digitizer cable connectors straight up from their sockets.
+A little finesse goes a long way here!

 Tools Used